Updated on by Sarina

 Jeans hem, the turned under finish used to finish the fabric edge on the leg opening in jeans is usually used as a neat finish though nowadays it is an anomaly to find neatly finished jeans hem.
 Most of them come distressed.

 Your jeans undergo various wash processes after it is stitched.
 They are done to get a realistic faded effect which is popular as distressed finishes.
-Sandblasting, stone washing, Acid washing ( Moon wash, Snow wash. marble wash), enzyme wash are some of the washes used – check out the 15 different ways of distressing jeans if you would like to do this at home.
+Sandblasting, stone washing, Acid washing (Moon wash, Snow wash. marble wash), enzyme wash are some of the washes used – check out the post on Denim washes to learn more about these abd the 15 different ways of distressing jeans if you would like to do these at home.